The Great Mental Models Project

 We spent a lot of money and time creating 3,000 copies of the physical book that we gave away to members of the Learning Community.
 But then we were out of books, and people sent me emails.
 A lot of emails.
 Too many emails.

 For those of you who missed out on volume one, my friend and fellow LC member Matt Mullenweg got a copy and reached out telling me he wanted to make it more available in the world.
 We partnered with Automattic and WordPress, to print more copies of v1, v2, and hopefully v3-5 as well.
 The books will be co-branded and more widely available.
-You can pre-order volume 1 now in the US Amazon store.
+You can order volume 1 now here.